publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIII/ptIII/m__us_usc_t19_s1514.md

     (e) __Advance notice of certain determinations__

-        Except as provided in subsection (f) of this section, an exporter or producer referred to in subsection (c)(2)(E) of this section shall be provided notice in advance of an adverse determination of origin under [section 3332 of this title][/us/usc/t19/s3332].
+        Except as provided in subsection (f), an exporter or producer referred to in subsection (c)(2)(E) shall be provided notice in advance of an adverse determination of origin under [section 3332 of this title][/us/usc/t19/s3332].
 The Secretary may, by regulations, prescribe the time period in which such advance notice shall be issued and authorize the Customs Service to provide in the notice the entry number and any other entry information considered necessary to allow the exporter or producer to exercise the rights provided by this section.

     (f) __Denial of preferential treatment__